Discover the best things to do in Ottawa with kids! From where to eat, where to stay, and what to do in Ottawa for kids, we have all you need to know.

 - Take a bike tour through the city.
 Ottawa is a very bike-friendly city, and these tours are a lot of fun.

-Disclosure: Portions of this post were made possible with the support of Ottawa Tourism.
+Disclosure: Portions of this post were made possible with the support of Ottawa Tourism and Destination Indigenous.
 All opinions remain our own.
 This post may contain compensated links.
 Find more info in our disclaimer.
 Wandering Wagars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.